-Ms. Reilly owns 0 Common Shares.
+Ms. Reilly does not own any Common Shares of the Corporation.

 LEIGH TANG

 • Corporate Secretary and Manager, Business & Corporate Services

 Ms. Tang is the Secretary and Manager, Corporate and Business Services of the Corporation, in which capacity Ms. Tang provides administrative support services in the areas of investor relations and issuer disclosure requirements.
 Ms. Tang also provides administrative support to the Board of Directors as required.
 Prior to the Arrangement, she provided these services to the Fund.
 Ms. Tang joined Brookfield in February 2004.
 Ms. Tang is a resident of Port Moody, British Columbia, Canada.